SMAC-Group/navigation/README.md

 # Installation Instructions

 The `navigation` package is available on both CRAN and GitHub.
 The CRAN version is considered stable while the GitHub version is subject to modifications/updates which may lead to installation problems or broken functions.
 Note that the `navigation` package is currently in an early development phase.
-The user available functions are stable and additional functions are still in development.
+The user-available functions are stable while additional functions are still in development.

 You can install the stable version of the `navigation` package
 with: